canonical/checkbox/contrib/README.md

 ## In checkbox interface snap
 You have to modify two parts and rebuild your SNAP of checkbox interface snap.
 ### snapcraft.yaml
-Add a plug into plugs section in *snapcraft.yaml* of your checkbox interface snap.
+Add a plug into plugs section in *snapcraft.yaml* of your checkbox interface snap if you are testing on Core image.
 ```
 example: